doersino/cropcircles/README.md

 However, the subdirectory `assets/` contains **third-party software with its own licenses**:

-* **Iosevka Aile**, the font used throughout the interface, is licensed under the *SIL Open Font License Version 1.1*, see [here](https://github.com/be5invis/Iosevka/blob/master/LICENSE.md).
+* **Iosevka Aile**, the typeface used throughout the interface, is licensed under the *SIL Open Font License Version 1.1*, see [here](https://github.com/be5invis/Iosevka/blob/master/LICENSE.md).
 * **JSZip** is used in accordance with its *MIT License*, see [here](https://github.com/Stuk/jszip/blob/master/LICENSE.markdown).

 The **remaining files in `assets/` have been downloaded from Google Maps** with [ærialbot](https://github.com/doersino/aerialbot) (or, in some cases, derived from such downloads).
 Even though that's techically [freebooting](http://www.hellointernet.fm/podcast/5), I've written about why I think it's no big deal [here](https://github.com/doersino/aerialbot#does-this-violate-googles-terms-of-use).
 The filenames contain clues as to the locations depicted (except for the favicon, all are from the area shown in the sample image).